crisward/riot-grid/README.md

 See demo on [codepen](http://codepen.io/crisward/pen/rxepMX?editors=101) This includes a bit of code to generate 100,000 random users to show off the performance of the grid.
 I tried increasing this to 10,000,000 but codepen thought I had an infinite loop.

+Note: the keyboard interaction doesn't seem to work in codepen

 ## Api Changes